pvgenuchten/training-gitops-sdi/docs/5-git-cicd.md

 ```bash
 git clone https://github.com/username/records-repo.git
 ```
-- Copy the mcf files, which have been generated in [Catalogue publication](./3-catalogue-publication.md), to a `data` folder in the cloned docker repository.
+- Copy the MCF files, which have been generated in [Catalogue publication](./3-catalogue-publication.md), to a `data` folder in the cloned docker repository.
 - Commit & push the files

 ```bash